Volkswagen T-Cross: China

 In China, the car is offered by two manufacturers (SAIC-Volkswagen and FAW-Volkswagen) with three different names, which are the T-Cross, Tharu XR and Tacqua respectively.

 T-Cross

-The Chinese market T-Cross was unveiled on 25 October 2018.
+The Chinese market T-Cross (途铠 (tú kǎi)) was unveiled on 25 October 2018.
 It is manufactured and marketed by SAIC-VW and adopted the long-wheelbase body like the Brazilian T-Cross.
 It features a different front and rear bumpers to adapt with the Chinese market taste and trends.
 It is available in two engine options, which include 1.4-litre TSI which makes 148 hp and 1.5-litre MPI with 113 hp of power output.
 It went on sale in April 2019.